 What are the lessons like?

-Either way, the men line up on one side, the ladies on the other, facing the men.
-The teacher or teachers will instruct from the center, first showing the man’s part, then the ladies part.
-They will:
+Either way, the men line up on one side with the ladies on the other side facing them.
+The teacher or teachers will instruct from the center, first showing the man’s part, then the lady’s part.

-- Demonstrate the step so you know what it looks like.
+- Demonstrating the step so you know what it looks like.

-- Show the man’s foot positions, followed by timing, and dance position.
+- Teaching the man’s foot positions, followed by timing, and dance position.

-- Show the lady’s foot positions, timing, and dance position.
+- Showing the ladies their foot positions, timing, and dance position.

 We all have different abilities when it comes to learning to dance.
 Above all, online lessons are designed to offer general instruction meant to be of some value to many different types of learners.

 Clearly, the biggest problem is that there’s no instruction geared to you as an individual.
-Consequently, personalized instruction is not available in the online course.
+Consequently, personalized instruction is not available in an online course.

-Here are 2 online courses that demonstrate different class styles.
+Here are 2 Online Courses that use different teaching methods.

 Check them out and see what style of teaching appeals to you.

 Passion4Dancing.com offers basics in a number of dances for free.
-In addition to that, they also offer a monthly or yearly membership giving you unlimited access to advanced steps and techniques in more than 250 videos.
+In addition to that, they suggest a monthly or yearly membership.
+This is ideal for students who are interested in unlimited access to more advanced steps and techniques.

 These videos have two professionals doing the teaching.
 They are Leon Turetsky and Kim Le, owners of Leon’s Dance Center in Boston.

 The lessons are very detailed and easy to follow.
-Therefore, if you’re serious about becoming a good social dancer, they will be a valuable tool towards helping you reach your goal.
+Therefore, if you’re serious about becoming a good social dancer, they’ll be a valuable tool to help you reach your goal.

 The ballroom instructor is Brian Fortuna, “a former pro dancer on both Dancing With The Stars (in the USA) and Strictly Come Dancing (in the UK),” who declares, “it’s safe to say that I absolutely LOVE teaching people how to dance.”